ucr-hpcc/ucr-hpcc.github.io/content/en/News/alerts.md

 ## Scheduled exceptions and downtimes

-### 4-5 Aug, 2023: Maintenance and Electrical Power Upgrades in Server Room
+### 4-5 Aug, 2023: Maintenance for Electrical Power Upgrades

 * HPCC staff will be performing maintenance work on Aug 4-5 that will require servers to be shut down.
-Objectives for this event include electrical reconfiguration to support the upcoming NSF node purchase, GPFS storage upgrades, and a system upgrade to Rocky Linux 8.8.
+During this Objectives for this event include electrical reconfiguration of PDUs, GPFS storage upgrades, and a system upgrade to Rocky Linux 8.8.

 ## Unannounced exceptions